xyleth/thebesDocs/content/gear/morphs.markdown

 - `+impractical` – Your body was designed for aesthetics, not practicality.
 - `+low-pressure tolerance` – You can survive in low-pressure environments where others could not
 - `+mesh inserts` (Min)– Permits instant, neural access to the mesh, permits the **_access the mesh_** basic move.
-- `+multi-tasking` – Expensive cortical stack upgrade: constantly creates short-term forks for extra mental actions.
+- `+multi-tasking` (Mod)– Expensive cortical stack upgrade: constantly creates short-term forks for extra mental actions.
 Can roll multiple Cognition or Intuition-related moves at once.
 Not compatible with `+mental speed`.
 - `+nanotat ID flux` – You have an extremely expensive system that can forge nanotat IDs, fooling most ID sensors.
 - `+nanotoxins` – You have an implanted nanobot hive that creates toxins that can affect both biomorphs and synthmorphs.
 You are immune to your own nanotoxins.
 Highly illegal in most habitats.
 - `+neurachem` – Once per battle, you are `+boosted` on any **_Hard_** or **_Reflex_** stat roll.
 - `+prehensile feet` – You can grip and hold things with your feet just as well as your hands.
 - `+radiation sense` – You can sense the presence and approximate source of dangerous radiation.
+- `+Remote backup link` (Maj) Quantum farcaster for remote backup every 48 hrs
 - `+skinflex` – You can restructure your facial features and musculature and alter skin tone and hair color in about 20 minutes.
 - `+skinlink` – Can interface with electronics and mesh devices simply by touching them.
 This is a “wired” link and not subject to eavesdropping.
 Two people with `+skinlink` can communicate by touch.
 - `+swim bladder` – You have an internal bladder used for regulating depth in fluid or gas
-- `+t-ray emitter` – you can see through cloth, plastic, wood, masonry, composites, and ceramics.
+- `+t-ray emitter`(Min) – you can see through cloth, plastic, wood, masonry, composites, and ceramics.
+Requires `enhanced vision`
 - `+temperature tolerance` – You can exist comfortably in extreme hot or cold environments.
 Often this tag will specify the environment you’re designed to tolerate.
 - `+vacuum sealing` – Your morph is sealed against vacuum